Digital frequency meter using pic microcontroller

 CRYSTAL,"X1",CRYSTAL 20Mhz,

-Frequency and time period are inversely proportional with each other .
+Frequency and time period are inversely proportional to each other.

 Frequency = 1 / time period

-If one know time period of one wave , frequency can also be easily calculated with above relation . we can’t measure frequency directly with this method.
-In this project time period of square wave is measured first which is converted into frequency by using above relationship of frequency and time period.
+If one knows the time period of a wave, the frequency can also be easily calculated using the above relation.
+We can’t measure the frequency directly with this method.
+In this project, the time period of a square wave is measured first, which is then converted into frequency using the above relationship between frequency and time period.

-PIC16F8877A microcontroller externnal interrupt at rising edge and timer are used to measure time period of square wave. algorithm is developed to convert time period into frequency.
-16 * 2 LCD is used to display measured frequency digitally.
+The PIC16F8877A microcontroller uses external interrupts at rising edges and timers to measure the time period of a square wave.
+It develops an algorithm to convert the time period into frequency and displays the measured frequency digitally using a 16×2 LCD.

 Digital frequency meter